-Fitbit beats Apple to supply health trackers to hundreds of thousands of Singaporeans
+Fitbit will supply health trackers to hundreds of thousands of Singaporeans

 Fitbit has won a massive contract with the government of Singapore to supply its citizens with health trackers, reports CNBC.
-Fitbit won the contract for the country’s “Live Healthy SG” initiative, with aims “to encourage Singaporeans to adopt healthy living and affect behavior change,” according to Zee Yoong Kang, CEO of the country’s Health Promotion Board.
+The contract is part of the country’s “Live Healthy SG” initiative, with aims “to encourage Singaporeans to adopt healthy living and affect behavior change,” according to Zee Yoong Kang, CEO of the country’s Health Promotion Board.

 The initiative hopes to use technology to help fight the rising rates of diabetes and heart disease in the country of 5.6 million.
-Under the Live Healthy SG, all Singaporeans can get a Fitbit Inspire, which normally retails for $99.99 USD, for free if they agree to sign up for a year of Fitbit’s premium service for $10 per month, which includes one-on-one coaching and guidance.
+Under the Live Healthy SG, all Singaporeans can get a Fitbit Inspire HR, which normally retails for $99.99 USD, for free if they agree to sign up for a year of Fitbit’s premium service for $10 per month, which includes one-on-one coaching and guidance.
 As Kang said in a statement:

 We intend to work with industry innovators, such as Fitbit, on additional efforts to use technology to provide Singaporeans with personalized health advice and nudges, so that they can take control of their own health.

-Note: This story has been updated to reflect new information from Fitbit.